LGBTQ+ single parents

 You may also want to discuss this with other parents and contact your child’s school to see if they would be willing to discuss some of these topics in class.
 Stonewall provide educational resources for use by primary and secondary schools.

-Talking with your children about LGBT+ identities and issues as discussed above can help prevent bullying from happening.
+Talking with your children about LGBTQ+ identities and issues as discussed above can help prevent bullying from happening.
 If your child doesn’t feel like your identity is anything unusual or to be ashamed of, they are less likely to be targeted.

 Childline also provides support for children who are being bullied and want to speak to someone directly.